aadittambe/actions-pipeline/docs/source/index.md

 ## About the authors

 This guide was prepared for training sessions of Investigative Reporters and Editors (IRE) and the [National Institute for Computer-Assisted Reporting (NICAR)](https://www.ire.org/training/conferences/nicar-2022/) by [Nicholas McMillan](https://www.nickmcmillan.com/) and [Aadit Tambe](https://aadittambe.com/).
 This guide draws inspiration from a [Git scraping course](https://docs.google.com/document/u/0/d/1TCatZP5gQNfFjZJ5M77wMlf9u_05Z3BZnjp6t1SA6UU/mobilebasic#h.9d9m67inr5k4) originally designed by [Simon Willison](https://simonwillison.net/) to be taught at NICAR.
+The presentation slides can be found [here](https://docs.google.com/presentation/d/e/2PACX-1vQZSK3R1Kmc-vSn66DAlsfrg-ZLeOQTYVl3eHpveFTrxkM2Fyau_KwZUnX3TDmd4bHTSforLREWLMHY/pub?start=false&loop=false&delayms=6000).

 ## What you will scrape
 We are going to build a Git scraper using just a GitHub account and the web browser.
 We will scrape earthquake data provided by USGS.
 This records all earthquakes in the past day and is updated every minute.
 The file can be found at [this](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) page, and [this](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_day.csv) is the download link.